The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Points in --general position

 \begin{rem} Notice that Definition \ref{mgen} makes sense even if $m=0$.
 However, this case is removed in Lemma \ref{lemmgen} since items (\ref{lgen2}), (\ref{lgen3}) and (\ref{lgen4}) do not make sense for $m=0$. \end{rem}

-\begin{rem} The notion of $1$--generality corresponds to the ``usual'' definition of general position, which is described in the beginning of the present section.
-In $\P^r$, a $s$--uplet of points is in $1$--general position if the points are projectively independent, or equivalently if and only if they generate a $(s-1)$--dimensional linear subspace of $\P^r$. \end{rem}
+\begin{rem} The notion of $1$--generality corresponds to the ``usual'' definition of general position, which is described at the beginning of the present section.
+In $\P^r$, an $s$--tuple of points is in $1$--general position if the points are projectively independent, or equivalently if and only if they generate an $(s-1)$--dimensional linear subspace of $\P^r$. \end{rem}

-\begin{defn} A family $P_1, \ldots , P_s$ of rational points of $\P^r$ is said to be \textit{$m$--linked} if they are not in $m$--general position.
+\begin{defn} A family $P_1, \ldots , P_s$ of rational points of $\P^r$ is said to be \textit{$m$--linked} if they are not in $m$--general position or equivalently if they fail to impose independent conditions on forms of degree $m$.
 It is said to be \textit{minimally $m$--linked} if it is $m$--linked and if each proper subset of $\{P_1, \ldots , P_s\}$ is in $m$--general position. \end{defn}

 We will see further that the notion of being \textit{minimally $m$--linked} is very useful for error--correcting codes.
 Lemma \ref{remmin} gives some elementary algebraic and geometric translations of this definition which will be very often used in what follows.